cloudedbats/cloudedbats_wurb_2024/README.md

 You can test the sleep functionality with this.
 The Raspberry Pi will then be turned off for 10 minutes (600 sec) and then turned on automatically.
-Nice to put as a cron job to save battery during daytime.
+This can be set up to run as a cron job to save battery during daytime.

     echo +600 | sudo tee /sys/class/rtc/rtc0/wakealarm
     sudo halt